The Vagus Nerve And How It Facilitates Central Nervous System (CNS) Functions

 The Parasympathetic System conserves body energy and promotes “housekeeping” functions during rest.
 It is associated with inner calm and homeostasis.
 It puts “brakes” on the sympathetic nervous when it is too aroused.
 Thus, the Parasympathetic System is a “demobilizing” system.

-Like previous systems, it has two separate systems or “pathways”.
+Like previous systems, it has two separate systems or “pathways.”

 These two vagal pathways deliver messages from the body (afferent influences) to the Central Nervous System and from the brain to the body (efferent influences).

 Each vagal pathway has its own adaptive, self-protective function.
-Both inhibit (put brakes on) the arousal/mobilization activities of the sympathetic division of the Autonomic Nervous System (ANS), when the sympathetic division is overactive (in a state of alarm, mild, moderate or extreme).
+Both inhibit (put brakes on) the arousal/mobilization activities of the sympathetic division of the Autonomic Nervous System (ANS) when the sympathetic division is overactive (in a state of alarm, mild, moderate, or extreme).

-According to Polyvagal Theory, the Vagus Nerve transforms stress responses into calm
+According to Polyvagal Theory, the Vagus Nerve transforms stress responses into calm.

 Once again, we have mobilizing and immobilizing strategies built into our self-protecting nervous system as follows:

-The PARASYMPATHETIC division (of the ANS) historically known as the “rest or digest ” response system, is associated with inner calm and homeostasis.
+The PARASYMPATHETIC division (of the ANS), historically known as the “rest or digest ” response system, is associated with inner calm and homeostasis.

-The Ventral Vagal pathway: The key to Relaxation and Calm
+The Ventral Vagal Pathway: The Key To Relaxation And Calm

-When we activate the ventral vagal alone, using Relaxation Therapy (RT) and other calming procedures, we experience calmness, safety and security.
-Under non-threatening circumstances, we are emotionally open, social and connected.
-We experience positive sensations, feel good and are more explorative and friendly.
+When we activate the ventral vagal alone, using Relaxation Therapy (RT) and other calming procedures, we experience calmness, safety, and security.
+Under non-threatening circumstances, we are emotionally open, social, and connected.
+We experience positive sensations, feel good, and are more explorative and friendly.

-Deep Rhythmic Breathing stimulates the Ventral Vagal Nerve pathway:
+Deep Rhythmic Breathing Stimulates The Ventral Vagal Nerve Pathway

 Stimulation of the ventral vagal releases an array of anti-stress enzymes and hormones such as acetylcholine, prolactin, vasopressin, and oxytocin.
-Acetylcholine assists digestion and has an inhibitory effect in cardiac tissue, lowering heart rate and blood pressure.
+Acetylcholine assists digestion and has an inhibitory effect on cardiac tissue, lowering heart rate and blood pressure.

 The ventral vagal lowers mobilization, as does the dorsal vagal, as both apply brakes to sympathetic mobilization observed in heightened emotional arousal.